North Loop, Minneapolis: History

-Today
+21st century

 While some industrial tenants remain (particularly in the area southwest of 4th Street), many of the old factories and warehouses have been converted to commercial space or loft condominiums and apartments.
 The area still retains some feel of its industrial past, as many newer buildings have attempted to replicate the style of the old warehouses.
 The Hennepin Energy Recovery Center opened in 1989 as a waste-to-energy plant and Metro Transit has two bus garages nearby including the North Loop Bus Garage which opened in 2023.

 Since the mid-1990s, when the gentrification of the neighborhood accelerated, thousands of people have moved into the North Loop.
 The neighborhood is particularly popular with people who work in downtown Minneapolis, whose proximity allows residents to walk, bike, or take a short bus or METRO ride to work.
 Coffee shops, restaurants, bars, art galleries, and small retail stores have also moved into the neighborhood in recent years.

 The Tony Award-winning Theatre de la Jeune Lune (Closed and building sold) and the Traffic Zone Center for Visual Art, a prominent artist cooperative and gallery space, are located in the eastern part of the neighborhood.
 The largest employer is the Federal Reserve Bank of Minneapolis, which is located at the southwest end of the Hennepin Avenue Bridge.

 In 2005, the North Loop Neighborhood Association launched a re-branding project led by committee members Lisa Goldson Armstrong and Marybeth George.
 With the design talents from agency Little & Co, they launched a new logo and style guide for the North Loop which supported the neighborhood transformation.

 In September 2006, the North Loop Neighborhood Association received funding to build a dog park for North Loop residents.
 A temporary dog park has been built on N 3rd St and N 7th Ave.

 Target Field, home of the Minnesota Twins, opened in 2010, is on the southwest edge of the neighborhood.
 Plans call for the construction of condominiums and apartments for several thousand new residents near the stadium.
-The area is also served by Target Field Station, the terminus for the Northstar Commuter Rail, Metro Transit Blue and Green Lines, and future light rail lines.
+The area is also served by Target Field Station, the terminus of the Metro Transit Blue and Green light rail lines and the former Northstar commuter rail route.